Nutritional Intervention for College Students with Depression

 krupp-wellness@health.ucsd.edu

-A feasibility and safety study of a time-restricted, healthy eating intervention in patients undergoing liver-directed therapies for Hepatocellular carcinoma (HCC).
-This twelve-month intervention will focus on prolonged nightly fasting combined with a Whole-Food Plant-Based (WFPB) diet.
-Successful completion of this feasibility study will provide preliminary data for a larger, appropriately powered, trial to examine effects on HCC clinical outcome.
+A feasibility and safety study of a time-restricted, healthy eating intervention in patients with liver disease.
+This twelve-month intervention will focus on prolonged nightly fasting combined with a healthy diet.
+Successful completion of this feasibility study will provide preliminary data for a larger trial to examine the effects of non-pharmaceutical integrative treatment on liver diseases.

 Study Activities